Policy 5460B

 Students are responsible for the following:

-• Notifying the Testing Center, or a suitable and approved facility, at least 48 hours in advance when they need to access testing accommodation.
+• Notifying the Testing Center, or another approved facility, at least 48 hours in advance to arrange testing accommodations.

 Instructor Responsibilities for Accommodation